Julie S. Haas, Ph.D.

 Department of Biological Sciences

 Iacocca Hall, Room D226

 Bethlehem, PA 18015

-Dr. Haas's research is funded by the Brain & Behavior Foundation.
+Dr. Haas's research is funded by the Brain & Behavior Foundation and the Whitehall Foundation.

 To study electrical synapses, our main tool is dual whole-cell patch clamping.
 In the image above, two electrode tips are shown in preparation for patching the two cell bodies, which are connected by an electrical synapse (also known as a gap junction) where the ‘arms’ of the two neurons cross.